antonoriza/antonoriza.github.io/content/posts/incremental-disruptive-innovations/incremental-disruptive-innovations.en.md

 The term “creation” is clear but in the current world a lot of people just copy/duplicate someone else's product/service and implement it in their country or region  targeting it as “innovation”.
 This is wrong, and what they are merely doing is taking advantage of one of the economic features of globalization.

 When you take an existing product/service and make it a little better, it's an incremental innovation.
-A lot of companies and organizations tend to use this approach as the common approach to keep their competitive advantage in the market.
-It tends to follow a systematic and structured approach minimizing the risks associated with a “disruptive idea”.
+A lot of companies and organizations tend to use this approach to keep their competitive advantage in the market.
+It tends to follow a systematic and structured way, minimizing the risks associated with a “disruptive idea”.

 Incremental innovations often use the “Kaizen” and “PDCA” approach to create small and  incremental improvements to products and services on a regular basis, with the goal of gradually improving performance, quality, and efficiency over time.